City of Los Angeles Personnel Department

 - If you meet the minimum requirements listed, you may begin the selection process by taking the qualifying written tests.
 Written test sessions are offered five times each week, at five different locations throughout the City, as well as at frequent special testing events throughout the year.
 You do not need to call in advance to schedule testing.
 Just show up!
 No application is required, but you must bring your PBA and JPQ results with you to the test.
 The written tests are offered four times each week and every weekend.
 Testing is conducted on a walk-in basis and no application is required to take the tests.

-- AVERAGE ANNUAL SALARY
+- STARTING ANNUAL SALARY

 - The following are some of the benefits provided to Police Officers by the City.
 Additional information may be obtained by calling the Police Department's Recruitment Section at (866) 444-LAPD